layilin/SP23-33852/content/_excerpts/tyranny.md

 - Mild government, with every sweet of life,
 - In blissful climates?
 See them dragg'd in chains,
 - By proud insulting tyrants,[^f134n7] to the mines
-- Which once they call'd their own, and then despis'd!
+- Which once they call'd their own, and then despis'd!...

 > VER.
 181. *rocky Drave,*\] A river in Hungary, on whose banks are found mines of quicksilver.